 Execution of a new advance healthcare directive if one was executed in favor of your ex-spouse at any point in time and in any state.

 Revocation of any existing powers of attorney that gave your ex-spouse agency powers.

 Appointing a guardian, or modifying a previous appointment of a guardian, in your Will for your minor children.

 Removal of any bequests to your ex-spouse in your Last Will and Testament.

 Replacing your ex-spouse as the beneficiary of pension plans, life insurance policies, ERISA plans, investment plans, or pay on death accounts.
 Don’t make the mistake of counting on state laws to automatically disinherit your ex-spouse as a result of the divorce.

 Creating a trust, and appointing someone in whom you have both trust and confidence in their financial abilities, as trustee.
 You can then direct your estate assets that are meant for your children into the trust and be assured that someone other than your ex-spouse will oversee those assets.

-With careful planning under the supervision of qualified and experienced legal counsel, you can accomplish your goals of control
+With careful planning under the supervision of qualified and experienced estate planning attorney, you can accomplish your goals of control

 - Estate Planning for Young Professionals: Building a Foundation - March 3, 2024